This article by Tiago Forte got me curious

 - Guitar lessons (can’t promise but I’ll do my best as I’m rusty!)

 I’m just getting this new blog going, so please stay tuned for more.
-I will highly appreciate if you subscribe below to get notified when I post new updates & I have also linked my social media.
+I will highly appreciate it if you subscribe below to get notified when I post new updates & I have also linked my social media.
 Excited to connect with you guys! 🙂

 – Kunal Sharda